 Rosenfield & Co. has advised the Company that the firm is independent with respect to the Company and its subsidiaries.
-The Company expects that representatives of Rosenfield & Co. will be present at the Annual Meeting to make statements and to respond to appropriate questions from the Company's stockholders.
+The Company expects that representatives of Rosenfield & Co. will be present during the live webcast of the Annual Meeting to make statements and to respond to appropriate questions from the Company's stockholders.